GEMG Iron Condor Strategy

 What is the breakeven for a GEMG iron condor?

-The breakeven for the GEMG iron condor priced on this page is roughly $13.17 and $15.83 at expiration, derived from end-of-day chain premiums.
+The breakeven for the GEMG iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GEMG market-implied 1-standard-deviation expected move is approximately 61.95%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GEMG market-implied 1-standard-deviation expected move in the same options snapshot is approximately 52.87%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a iron condor on GEMG?